Misaka-0x447f/websocket-typescript-webpack-template/README.md

 npm run start -s
 ```
 ## FAQ
+### Including managed websocket library?
+No but can be installed later.
+[ClusterWS](https://github.com/ClusterWS) is my choice.
+Please be noticed that cWS as a dependencies of ClusterWS v3 will not working on all OS.
+You may want to include a version without langC yourself.

 ### Unix compatibility unknown.
 Compatibility for bash is not tested, only for Windows OS now.